New Study Reignites Debate on Cellphone Radiation Safety

 What does this mean for the average human with a smartphone?

-• The exposure levels were greater than what people may receive from cell phones.
+• The exposure levels were greater than what people may receive from cellphones.

-• Rats were exposed to radiofrequency radiation across their whole bodies, which is different from a person carrying a cell phone in their pocket or using it next to their head.
+• Rats were exposed to radiofrequency radiation across their whole bodies, which is different from a person carrying a cellphone in their pocket or using it next to their head.

 However, NTP researchers noted that their study calls into question “the long-held assumption that RFR is of no concern as long as the energy level is low and does not significantly heat the tissues.”

-A new RFR exposure study was in development.
-It was supposed to evaluate whether RFR exposure causes DNA damage.
-In January 2024, the NTP announced that it had canceled the study.
-“The research using this small-scale RFR exposure system was technically challenging and more resource intensive than expected,” they said at the time.
+A new RFR exposure study was in development that was supposed to evaluate whether RFR exposure causes DNA damage.
+In January, the NTP announced that it had canceled the study.

-FDA Recently Cast Doubt on NTP Study
+FDA Casts Doubt on NTP Study

 Regulators have also questioned the NTP study’s conclusion.
-An article by the FDA, current as of May 2024, notes that:
+An article by the FDA, current as of May, notes that:

-• Unlike human cell phone users, rats in the NTP study received radiation over their entire bodies.
+• Unlike human cellphone users, rats in the NTP study received radiation over their entire bodies.

 • Rats also received this whole-body radiation for nine hours per day for their entire lives.